selwynpolit/d9book/book/events.md

 }
 ```

 In the example above, we define an event called `NEW_REPORT`.
 We then subscribe to this event in the `getSubscribedEvents` method of the `EventsExampleSubscriber` class.

 There is another example in the [Examples module's events_example](https://git.drupalcode.org/project/examples/-/blob/4.0.x/modules/events_example/src/Event/IncidentEvents.php?ref_type=heads) module.

-Then to handle the additional contextual data that you want to provide to the event subscribers when dispatching an event, create a new class that extends `\Symfony\Component\EventDispatcher\Event` `mymodule/src/Event/IncidentReportEvent.php`.
+Then, to handle the additional contextual data that you want to provide to the event subscribers when dispatching an event, create a new class that extends `\Symfony\Component\EventDispatcher\Event` `mymodule/src/Event/IncidentReportEvent.php`.

 ```php
 <?php